gagolews/genieclust/README.md

 enabling it to act as an **outlier detector** or an alternative to *HDBSCAN\** (see Campello et al., 2013) that can identify a predefined number of clusters or their entire hierarchy.
-Notably, it doesn't depend on *DBSCAN*'s somewhat difficult-to-set `eps` parameter.
+Notably, it doesn't depend on *DBSCAN*'s somewhat difficult to set `eps` parameter.

 The package also features an implementation of: